 Research tells us that healthy pastors need to be mentally, physically and spiritually nurtured.
 Our church family helps facilitate that by being mindful of these times of rest.
+The days staff are available in the office is listed next to their names below.
 As we enhance our inner capacity for wholeness and freedom, we strengthen our outer capacity to love and serve.

-MARK LINDBERG (he, him, his), Youth Minister, firstname.lastname@example.org
+MARK LINDBERG (he, him, his), Youth Minister, email@example.com, available Sunday/Tuesday/Wednesday/Thursday.

 Mark began his work as Director of Youth & Family Ministries in May of 2017.
 He brings a wealth of knowledge about our community and our church, having been a member of First Congregational Church since 2001, along with his wife Julia, and children, Annika and Joren.
 He is passionate about youth and focused on developing a ministry program that is both vibrant and comprehensive.
 Mark helped spearhead the effort to develop our “We are Family” Christian education program on Sunday mornings over 6 years ago and he now seeks to enhance the support for parents during these challenging days.
 Over the years at FCC, Mark has led a HS youth mission trip to Villas del Sol, Mexico, served as HS Sunday school teacher, Mission Committee Chair (now Justice & Witness), Congregational Preschool Board, Family Ministries Committee, Church Board Member and Vice Moderator.
 Mark is very grateful for this opportunity to serve the church and prays that with the support of the congregation, together we will keep our hearts and minds open to where the Lord is calling us in our youth and family ministries!